osvobo/iCAT/README.md

 3. Secure the attached cover glass with eight M3x4 screws, and tighten the screws gently.
 ![alt text](support/media/pics/iCat-38.jpg)
 *NOTE: After the initial assembly, test the chamber by filling it with water and letting it stand overnight.
 There should be no leaks.* <br><br>
 4. Slide the Peltier element to the back of the chamber.
 Place the chamber on the 'base', and connect it to the female DC connector on the side.
+Focus the camera using the adjustment ring.
 All iCat connectors are depicted below.
 ![alt text](support/media/pics/iCat-21a.jpg)
 ![alt text](support/media/pics/iCat-20a.jpg) <br><br>